 Is a personal line of credit right for you?

-A personal line of credit might not be right for you if you do not live on a balanced budget, and you are planning to make purchases that are beyond your means.
-You do not want to dig yourself into debt from which you cannot escape.
-Also, you might not be able to get a personal line of credit if you have average or poor credit history or you cannot show proof of steady employment.
+A personal line of credit might not be right for you if you have a hard time sticking to your budget.
+You do not want to put yourself into debt that may be difficult to pay back.
+Also, you might not be able to get a personal line of credit if you have poor credit history or you cannot show proof of steady employment.